CylonicRaider/heim/client/site/heim.md

 client-server API is [documented](heim/api).

 You may have found this page due to the string `euphoria.leet.nu/heim` mentioned in the Go source code.
-The backend can be installed by calling `go install euphoria.leet.nu/heim`, but will be largely non-functional without the client.
+The server can be installed by running `go install euphoria.leet.nu/heim`, but will be largely non-functional without the client.